 Outside these times you can take a found dog to the kennels – see documents area for details.

 The wardens try to reunite dogs and owners as soon as possible.

 It is an offence to allow a dog in your care to behave in an aggressive manner.
 A dog does not have to bite someone to be deemed dangerous.
 If you are found guilty you can receive a fine of up to £5,000 and/or six months in prison

 Please do not take a stray/roaming dog to your local police station as they will not take it in.
 The police will only deal with dogs under the following circumstances

 • If the dog has bitten a person or is likely to bite

 • If the dog is a suspected banned breed for example a pit bull terrier, Japanese tosa, fila braziliero or dogo argentino.

 If you have reported your lost dog to us, you may also check the dead animals register and see if we have picked up your pet.
-This register is updated on a regular basis.
-It can be accessed on the downloads tab below.
+This register is updated on a regular basis (see documents area).